drstearns/tutorials/src/docker/index.md

 We used two new flags when we ran that container:

 - **-it** means you want an **i**nteractive **t**erminal inside the container.
 Since the default executable for the `ubuntu` image is `bash`, this connects your terminal to a new interactive bash shell within the container.
 - **--rm** means that you want Docker to automatically remove the container when you exit.
-This is equivalent to immediately running `docker rm` after exiting the container, but avoid the need to figure out the container ID or name.
+This is equivalent to immediately running `docker rm` after exiting the container, but avoids the need to figure out the container ID or name.

 The `ubuntu` image includes only the core operating system, so many of the commonly-used Unix commands are not already installed.
 This image is designed to act as a base for your own container images, so it is purposely lean and mean.
 You can use the `apt` command to install other commands, but there is another container image that already has all the commands you probably need, plus a really cool name: BusyBox.